 NavTraffic, you can receive stock price, sports, news, and other

 information and display it on the screen when the unit is connected to an XM

 Satellite tuner.
 You can display the prices of up to 12 stocks.

 Voice Guidance: In addition to

-graphical directions, the AVIC-Z3 provides voice guidance with TTS
+graphical directions, the AVIC-Z1 provides voice guidance and turn-by-turn

 Learning Capability: The system